tormic/swift-Hospital-lab-swift-intro-000/README.md

 So anyone that adopts this `Employee` protocol must also conform to the `Payable` and `TimeOff` protocols as well!
 So we can now go back to our `SchoolEmployees.swift` file and take out where each struct is adopting the `Payable` and `TimeOff` protocol and replace it with the `Employee` protocol (which now accounts for both of those).

 You can test out your code in the `ViewController.swift` file, writing code in the `viewDidLoad()` function.

 ALSO!, there are two test files which are making sure you implement everything correctly.
 You can look at these tests in the `ProtocolTests.swift` file and the `SchoolEmployeeTests.swift` file.

-<a href='https://learn.co/lessons/AllTheThings' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p class='util--hide'>View <a href='https://learn.co/lessons/swift-Hospital-lab'>Protocol Oriented Programming Lab</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/swift-Hospital-lab'>School Lab</a> on Learn.co and start learning to code for free.</p>